magneticio/vamp.io/content/documentation/installation/configuration.md

 ```

 For each cluster and service port within the same cluster a gateway is created - this is exactly as one that can be created using Gateway API.
-That means specific filters and weights can be applied on traffic to/from cluster services - A/B testing and canary releases support.
+That means specific conditions and weights can be applied on traffic to/from cluster services - A/B testing and canary releases support.
 `vamp.operation.gateway.port-range` is range of port values that can be used for these cluster/port gateways.
 These ports need to be available on all Vamp Gateway Agent hosts.